zettlingzettel/100-days-of-code/2023-100-days-of-code.md

 | 🟩  | n/a  | n/a  | n/a   | n/a    | n/a    | n/a    |
 ### 🟩 Day 05 - Feb 06 - Monday 🟩
 * Figured out how to publish react on github pages
+* Completed week 6 in Programming for Everybody (Getting Started with Python)

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨